BLOG

 Every instance has stuff that just accumulates dust without bringing particular value.
 These could be:

-4. Underused and outdated reports, lists, and dashboards
+• Underused and outdated Salesforce audit reports, lists, and dashboards

 This list can go on.

-You're probably aware that you can deactivate a user, but you can't delete one.
-This way, each org is collecting information on the users that aren't and won't be active.
-However, they are still connected to the Salesforce org in multiple ways, such as being team members, receiving system emails, or being assigned to reports.
+You're probably aware that you can deactivate a user but can't delete one.
+This way, each org collects information on the users that aren't and won't be active.
+However, they are still connected to the Salesforce org in multiple ways, such as being team members, receiving system emails, or being assigned to Salesforce reports.

 Another problem is that admins can simply forget to deactivate users.
 While these abandoned users are still active, it leads to uncontrolled access points to the system and low security.